Skip to main content

 • Groceries, clothing, or household items

-• Supplements, vitamins, or alternative therapies not from a regulated provider
+• Supplements and alternative therapies not from a regulated provider

 If you need respite or daily supports, those are covered by SSAH, which is a separate program.